Author. Jenny Detizio

 I looked on in awe, and mild embarrassment..

 We sat in that cafe for hours, talking about everything other than weight.
 And I was glad she hadn’t called to attention the obvious change in me.
 After all, I had always been the “thin one” and she had always been the one who struggled with her weight.
-But there we were…
+But here we were…

 Then I thought, I can either hop back on the plane and never know how this once pudgy woman got so svelte and gorgeous, or I can just swallow my pride and ask.

-Though she hadn’t even mentioned my weight gain, lovely lady that she is, but the moment I asked how she got her slim figure back, she was tripping over herself to tell me.
+Though she hadn’t even mentioned my weight gain, lovely lady that she is, the moment I asked how she got her slim figure back, she was tripping over herself to tell me.

 That’s when I learnt about intermittent fasting…

 I had so many questions; what is intermittent fasting? what was the intermittent fasting diet?
 Aside from weight loss what are the intermittent fasting benefits?
 We spent the rest of day discussing intermittent fasting, and I was so engrossed I knew it was something I had to try.

 I’m glad that I did, below is me at my current weight.

 Now fast forward 1 year, that’s how long me and hubby have been on this intermittent fasting thing.
 Yes, he got in on the act too.
 He told me one day, soon after I started, that he didn’t want to look like a “big ole hamhock” (his words not mine) while I got slimmer and slimmer.